rabeshi/eaamo-website/content/cfpresearch/_index.md

 We will only accept submissions in the English language.
 MD4SG and EAAMO are committed to building multilingual communities, and we anticipate allowing submissions in other languages at future events.

+We will allow an archival/non-archival grace period until May 26, 2022 for papers under review to change archival/non-archival status.
+(Email pc22@eaamo.org to change designation).

 ## Reviewing